Healthy Homes Assessment Totara Park

 Home Assessments Totara Park for Rental Properties

-There are a myriad of concerns to check during an home review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-A few examples are:
+There are many concerns to look over when conducting a house review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+The most common are:

-The repercussions of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of a ruling on tenancy services ruling can be significant for property managers and landlords.
-For specialist guidance, contact us today to book your rental properties house assessment.
+The repercussions of not having an Healthy Home with regard to The Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy solutions ruling can be extremely costly for property managers and landlords.
+For specialist assistance, get in touch today and book your rental property house assessment.

 home assessments for rental properties